ali-sh-96/openpiv-python-cpu/README.md

 An alternative implementation of the same algorithms for use with a graphics processing unit (GPU) is available as [openpiv-python-gpu](https://github.com/ali-sh-96/openpiv-python-gpu).

 ## Warning
 OpenPIV-Python is currently under active development, which means it might contain some bugs, and its API is subject to change.
-This module has been tested on both Windows (work station and laptops) and Linux (Niagara supercomputing cluster) platforms.
+This module has been tested on both Windows (work station and laptops) and Linux (Niagara supercomputing cluster and Google Colab) platforms.

 ## Installation
 Use the following command to install from GitHub: